wpwupingwp/OGU/README.md

 ambiguous bases in primers.

-:heavy_check_mark: Visualize the evolution pattern of different gene or non-coding sequences in the organelle of one **taxa** instead of a single species.
+:heavy_check_mark: Visualize the evolution pattern of different gene or non-coding sequences in the organelle of one **taxon** instead of a single species.

 # Prerequisite